andrew/ultimate-awesome/README.md

 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
 - [awesome-legged-locomotion-learning](https://github.com/gaiyi7788/awesome-legged-locomotion-learning) - A curated list of resources relevant to legged locomotion learning of robotics.
 - [diy-synths](https://github.com/Atarity/diy-synths) - List of open-source synths 🎹.
-- [awesome-opencode](https://github.com/awesome-opencode/awesome-opencode) - A curated list of awesome plugins, themes, agents, projects, and resources for
 - [awesome-faceReenactment](https://github.com/DaddyJin/awesome-faceReenactment) - Papers about Face Reenactment/Talking Face Generation.
 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
 - [awesome-point-clouds-registration](https://github.com/wsunid/awesome-point-clouds-registration) - A list of papers about point clouds registration.